michaelbahng999/scala-notes/README.md

 - FP: functional programming
 - OOP: object-oriented programming
 - The most important language features have been marked with IMPORTANT
+- Not-so-important features have been marked with ADVANCED

 ## Oddities
 ### Tail recursion